The complete AI Identity Swap Blueprint — a step-by-step system for shifting AI roles, perspectives, and reasoning.

 The Senior Engineer Swap

 “You are a senior software architect.
 Your priority is readability and long-term maintainability.
-Review this [PowerShell/Python] code and identify the top 3 improvements.”
+Review this code and identify the top 3 improvements.”

 The Performance Engineer Swap